MarieLynneBlock/MarieLynneBlock/README.md

 • Likes photography and videography (especially mirrorless technology)\
 • Enjoys working with pen and paper as much as experimenting with generative art (especially mirrorless technology)\
-• A mom of a toddler that tries to hijack the keyboard as soon as I start programming.
+• A mom of a toddler that tries to hijack the keyboard as soon as I start programming (succession of our future is guaranteed).

 </br>